allcentury/switch_gear/README.md

 I, [2017-02-12T20:49:17.380865 #85900]  INFO -- : Circuit closed
 ```

 Notice that we had two failures in a row for joe and jane.
 The circuit breaker was configured to only allow for 2 failures via the `failuire_limit` method.
 If another call comes in after two failures, it will raise a `SwitchGear::CircuitBreaker::OpenError` error.
 The only way the circuit breaker will be closed again is if the `reset_timeout` period has lapsed.
-In our loop we catch the `SwitchGear::CircuitBreaker::OpenError` exception and sleep (don't sleep in production - this is just an example) to allow the Circuit to close.
+In our loop we catch the `SwitchGear::CircuitBreaker::OpenError` exception and sleep to allow the Circuit to close.
 You can see the timestamp of this log,

 ```
 I, [2017-02-12T20:49:17.380771 #85900]  INFO -- : Success! getting tweets for steve